 - Fullscreen.
 Fullscreen mode is the best option if you’re only using one monitor or have no need to interact with the elements displayed on the second monitor during the course of the game.

 - Windowed.
-Windowed mode reduces the size and, therefore, the game’s performance.
+Windowed mode reduces the size and, therefore, performance.
 It’s usually used when there’s only one monitor available, and the player needs to interact with applications running in the background.

 - Borderless windows.
 A hybrid between full-screen and windowed, borderless windows may cause some reduction in gameplay quality.
 However, most gamers say the difference is almost unnoticeable.
 The pros of using a second monitor without minimizing the game compensates for any minor lagging or reduction in graphic quality.